 It’s claimed that citrus fruits, such as oranges and lemons, are toxic to hermit crabs.
 However, this is untrue.
 The belief stems from citrus trees because the bark contains natural anti-pesticides.

-Most hermit crabs will show no interest in citrus fruits because the scent alone will likely deter them from approaching.
+Most hermit crabs will show no interest in citrus fruits because the scent will likely deter them from approaching.
 Even the smallest slice of lemon or orange may make an entire meal unpalatable.